A timeline of the Menendez brothers’ double-murder case

 LOS ANGELES (AP) — Erik Menendez was denied parole Thursday after serving decades in prison for killing his parents.
-Lyle Menendez, his brother will be next to get a chance to plead his case in front of a panel of California state parole board commissioners.
+Lyle Menendez, his brother, is next to get a chance to plead his case in front of a panel of California state parole board commissioners.

-Erik and Lyle Menendez were sentenced in 1996 to life in prison for fatally shooting Jose Menendez and Kitty Menendez in their Beverly Hills mansion in August 1989.
-They were 18 and 21 at the time.

-For years after their convictions, the brothers filed petitions for appeals of their cases that were denied.
-But the brothers became eligible for parole after a Los Angeles judge in May reduced their sentences from life in prison without the possibility of parole to 50 years to life, marking the closest they have come to freedom since their convictions.

 Here’s a look at their case over the last three decades: